Aligning Assessment with Learning Outcomes

 Research Based Strategies for Providing Feedback

-This site provides links and summaries of key research findings on providing feedback.
+This report provides summaries of key research findings on providing feedback.

 Effective Faculty Feedback: The Road Less Traveled